fangtao-zhao/fangtao-zhao.github.io/_pages/about.md

 About My Research
 ======
 My research interests lie in the realm of Human-Computer Interaction (HCI), specifically in Virtual Reality (VR), Haptics, Multimodal Interfaces, and Games.
-My work focuses on studying the way users perceive the environment under different conditions and developing interactive systems that match their perceptual characteristics.
+My work focuses on studying the way users perceive the environment under different conditions and developing interactive systems that match their perceptual characteristics. [*See my research*](https://academicpages.github.io/publications/)